fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

     image: busybox
 ```

-With _docker-compose up_ the application is available in <http://localhost:3210> at the <i>host machine</i>, but still _docker-compose run debug-helper wget -O - http://app:3000_ works since the port is still 3000 within the docker network.
+With _docker compose up_ the application is available in <http://localhost:3210> at the <i>host machine</i>, but still _docker compose run debug-helper wget -O - http://app:3000_ works since the port is still 3000 within the docker network.

 ![](../../images/12/busybox_networking_drawio.png)

-As the above image illustrates, _docker-compose run_ asks debug-helper to send the request within the network.
+As the above image illustrates, _docker compose run_ asks debug-helper to send the request within the network.
 While the browser in host machine sends the request from outside of the network.

 Now that you know how easy it is to find other services in the <i>docker-compose.yml</i> and we have nothing to debug we can remove the debug-helper and revert the ports to 3000:3000 in our <i>docker-compose.yml</i>.